-Although these methods alleviate caching error to some extent, they overlook the optimization of the caching strategy itself.
-Consequently, corrections are applied on top of relatively high cumulative error, limiting their effectiveness.
-Although a few studies have explored caching strategy optimization, they are difficult to integrate with error correction for generation quality enhancement.
-For instance, AdaCache~\cite{kahatapitiya2024adaptive} relies on motion trajectories and is restricted to video; AdaptiveDiffusion~\cite{ye2024training} introduces overhead from third-order difference calculations and is specific to the U-Net; TeaCache~\cite{liu2025timestep} performs real-time input-output estimation and polynomial fitting, while the extra cost offsets the benefits of cache-based acceleration.
-To address these issues, we propose a plug-and-play acceleration framework that optimizes the caching strategy by offline prior, seamlessly integrates with most error correction methods, and introduces no additional computational overhead, substantially improving their generation fidelity.
+These methods alleviate caching error to some extent, they overlook the optimization of the caching strategy itself, corrections are applied on top of relatively high cumulative error, limiting their effectiveness.
+Although a few studies have explored strategy optimization, they are difficult to integrate with error correction for quality enhancement.
+For instance, AdaCache~\cite{kahatapitiya2024adaptive} relies on motion trajectories and is restricted to video; AdaptiveDiffusion~\cite{ye2024training} introduces overhead from third-order calculations and is specific to the U-Net; TeaCache~\cite{liu2025timestep} performs real-time estimation and polynomial fitting, while the extra cost offsets the benefits of cache-based acceleration.
+To address these issues, we propose a plug-and-play acceleration framework that optimizes the caching strategy by offline prior, seamlessly integrates with error correction methods without computational overhead, substantially improving their generation fidelity.

-In addition, optimizing the sampling strategy in diffusion also leads to acceleration.
-For example, DDIM~\cite{song2020denoising} introduces deterministic sampling to reduce the number of denoising steps while maintaining generation quality.
+In addition, optimizing the sampling strategy also leads to acceleration.
+For example, DDIM~\cite{song2020denoising} introduces deterministic sampling to reduce the number of denoising steps.
 DPM-Solver~\cite{lu2022dpm} and DPM-Solver++~\cite{lu2025dpm} leverage adaptive high-order solvers to accelerate denoising.
 Rectified flow~\cite{liu2022flow,liu2022rectified} improves the transport of the distribution in the ordinary differential equation.
-Our method is orthogonal to these approaches and can be integrated and generalized across different models and sampling strategies, even supporting compatibility with quantized models.
+Our method is orthogonal to these approaches and can be integrated across sampling strategies, even supporting compatibility with quantized models.